Knowing yourself is the beginning of all Wisdom - Aristotle

 Continuing my Practice

-In conclusion, it is through Tapas (discipline), where I discovered consistency in compassionate self love and loving kindness.
+In conclusion, it is through Tapas (discipline), where I discovered consistency in compassionate self-love and loving-kindness.
 And through the wisdom developed in practicing Svadhyaya (study of self) that has been the source of know what there is to restore to complete self.
-Most importantly the contentment of Santosha to know that the journey to mastery is the journey of my lifetime.
+Most importantly the contentment of Santosha is to know that the journey to mastery is the journey of my lifetime.